 - Organic traffic

 One of the main ways digital PR helps higher education institutions meet marketing ROI goals is through brand awareness.
 Earlier, we mentioned the difference between press releases and online content.
 Let’s revisit that.
 Online content gives you the ability to feature your school and programs much more broadly compared with traditional press releases.
 You can discuss more topics and address more questions that prospective students may have.

 In effect, online content increases the number of potential touchpoints your institution has with prospective students.
 And when that content performs well, it also increases your chances of being featured in major outlets without having to pay the exorbitant rates you would with traditional PR in education.

 Online content and PR can further increase your marketing ROI with the propensity to inspire thought leadership.
 This is where the aforementioned faculty participation comes into play.

-When you feature faculty members or get national or industry publications to quote them, you are able to position them as leaders and trusted sources in their areas of expertise.
+When you feature faculty members or get national or industry publications to quote them, you’re able to position them as leaders and trusted sources in their areas of expertise.
 This has a twofold effect of improving a faculty member’s position in their industry and improving the draw of your institution for prospective students interested in that faculty member’s area of expertise.

 The more industries and niches your college or university develops content around, the more prospective students and families you’ll attract.
 Why?
 Students often choose to attend the college or university that will take them further along a desired career path, and your content is among the first things they look at when scouting schools.

 Furthermore, when prospective students see that a respected thought leader works at your school, they’re more likely to be interested in learning more about you in exchange for the prospect of learning from that individual.
 PR in higher education can have a powerful ripple effect.